 Competent Crew certificates are offered on most leg.

-Day Skipper and Coastal Skipper certificates are offered when sailing with Lymington (close to Southampton), England as a base.
+Coastal Skippercertificates are offered when sailing with Lymington (close to Southampton), England as a base.
 These waters between the Isle of White and mainland Britain is called “The Solent” and generally seen as the “Mecca” of Sailing.
 The waters are sheltered with no big swell, yet exciting with interesting traffic and tidal streams that gives a steep learning curve.
 The many pubs turn the evenings into pleasant conclusions of the sailing days.
 Flying in and out is made easy by using Heathrow as an airport.

 Yachtmaster Prep Courses are mainly offered on a 12 days course, including milage gaining, several legs over 60 miles that require passage planning as well as sail training in the Solent.
 They are typically directly followed by the below mentioned exams (Certificate of Competence) in The Solent.
 Read more about a typical RYA Yachtmaster Prep course onboard Regina Laska.